 DISORGANIZED ATTACHMENT

 Narcissistic parents create a particular attachment wound: the person who is supposed to protect you is also the person causing harm.
-The child needs closeness — all children need closeness — but closeness with this parent comes with a cost.
+The child needs closeness.
+All children need closeness.
+But closeness with this parent comes with a cost.
 Too much closeness means being consumed, used, or destabilized.
 Too much distance means abandonment, punishment, or the loss of whatever conditional love is available.

-Dr. Sue Johnson, EdD, clinical psychologist and founder of Emotionally Focused Therapy (EFT) at the Ottawa Couple and Family Institute, describes adult love as “an attachment bond — essentially the same bond that connects infant and caregiver, just between adults.
+Dr. Sue Johnson, EdD, clinical psychologist and founder of Emotionally Focused Therapy (EFT) at the Ottawa Couple and Family Institute, describes adult love as “an attachment bond.
+Essentially the same bond that connects infant and caregiver, just between adults.
 When that early bond is disrupted by trauma or inconsistency, the adult version of attachment carries the same vulnerabilities.”

 What does this look like in practice?
 It looks like a woman who desperately wants a partner who sees her, but who flinches when she’s actually seen.
-It looks like someone who feels intensely uncomfortable when a relationship is going well — who picks fights, or goes cold, or creates distance — because the absence of tension feels more threatening than its presence.
+It looks like someone who feels intensely uncomfortable when a relationship is going well.
+Who picks fights, or goes cold, or creates distance.
+Because the absence of tension feels more threatening than its presence.
 It looks like a person who mistakes intensity for love, because intensity was what love felt like growing up.

 The Patterns That Keep Appearing